 Because physical intimacy is one of the ways a partner expresses feelings, its absence can create a void that can become a barrier over time.

 It can cause abandonment issues in the partners over time.
-This can set off a chain reaction in which the abandoned partner withdraws in turn.
+This can create a chain reaction in which the abandoned partner withdraws.
 Sexual desires and a need for affection and closeness may begin to fade, which is not good for the relationship.

 Sex and intimacy have numerous health benefits, and a lack of such activities can affect libido, heart health, and mental health.
 Studies have linked lower ejaculation frequencies to an increased risk of prostate cancer.
 Women benefit from sex as well, with better bladder function and lower levels of distress.